pabloviquez/til/adobe/aep/IdentityStrategy.md

 # Guide for Identity Strategy

 ## Intro
-I wanted to write a quick guide to succesfully define the profile strategy based on my learnings and experiences.
+I wanted to write a quick guide to successfully define the profile strategy based on my learnings and experiences.
 However, this requires to provide context and go over some concepts that are important to understand before defining the strategy.

 ## What is an Identity Strategy?
 This is key when taking over an Adobe Experience Platform (AEP) implementation, as it's the base on how the project will structure it's data, how the different use-cases will be implemented and how the data will be used to create a single customer view.